Libel

 In today's digital age, libel claims are increasingly common as restaurants market aggressively on social media.
 Be careful making comparative claims about competitors, posting negative statements about former employees, or sharing unverified information about other businesses.

+Even if you believe statements are true, you can be sued, and legal defense costs are substantial.
 Your CGL policy covers both defense and damages, but avoiding risky communications is always better than relying on insurance.